 This could be a good choice for you if low shedding and cat allergies are at the top of your want list.

-The Bombay breed of cat is a low shedder.
+The Bombay breed of cat is a low hair shedder.

-They are not considered hypoallergenic and will benefit from a brushing with a grooming glove once a week to keep the coat tip-top and shiny and to remove hair.
+Bombay cats are not considered hypoallergenic and will benefit from a brushing with a grooming glove once a week, to keep the coat tip top and shiny and to remove hair.

 Bengal cats are known for their minimal upkeep.
 They don’t shed much and can groom themselves efficiently.